Frequently Asked Questions

 What is your cancellation policy?

 A nonrefundable deposit of 20% of the full tuition will hold your place in the group and is due with the initial application.
-The remaining balance is due by May 15th.
-If you sign up after May 15th, the full tuition is required in order to reserve a place.
+The remaining balance is due 30 days before the beginning of your trek.
+If you sign up within 30 days of the trek start date, the full tuition is required in order to reserve a place.

 If you need to cancel your enrollment, the 20% deposit is nonrefundable at any time.
-If you cancel on or before May 15th, the remaining 80% of your tuition is fully refundable.
-After May 15th, no paid tuition is refundable.
+If you cancel 45 days or more before the trek start date, the remaining 80% of your tuition is fully refundable.
+Less than 45 days prior to the trek start date, no paid tuition is refundable.
 A full refund will only be made if an application is not accepted or if the expedition must be canceled.